 If an incident occurs outside of regular business hours, please follow the same plan of action as for situations that force us to evacuate our office during regular business hours.
-Call our office (202) 656- 4611 ONLY if you need assistance with something that HNIP can provide.
+Call our office (202) 467-0893 ONLY if you need assistance with something that HNIP can provide.
 After the prompt, leave a message for HNIP staff.
+You can also utilize the toll-free number for our Government Relations Office, which is (800) 940-4228 and leave a message for your respective Program Coordinator for D.C. or Field.